 In order to see everything as a life-affirming opportunity, it can be helpful to uncover particular situational perceptions that cause you to feel anxious, fearful, angry, or emotional uneasy in any other way.
 By first becoming consciously aware of limiting perceptions, you can then creatively find alternative ways to view the circumstances.
-There are a variety of examples that can show how an individual could begin looking at a previously negative experience, or upcoming anxious-causing event, from a opportunistic perspective.
-Some common limiting perceptions that people could work with are a fear of public speaking, an inability to trust others, or a fear of social situations.
+There are a number of limiting perceptions people may need to work with, such as a fear of public speaking, a fear of social situations, or an inability to trust others.
 Many of these perceptions are caused by anxiety and can be placed alongside phobias such as Ochlophobia, also known as a fear of crowds.
-It is possible to overcome anxiety-based phobias and fears can be overcome with therapeutic support and aid.
-Regardless if you have limiting perceptions that differ from these, there are a number of universal tools that can help you see the experience, situation, or circumstance in a positive way.
+It is possible to overcome anxiety-based phobias and fears with therapeutic support and aid.
+Regardless of whether you have limiting perceptions that differ from these, there are a number of universal tools that can help you see the experience, situation, or circumstance in a positive way.
 These tools can include reaching out and speaking to professionals like the ones at Online Psychologist Australia or similar others.
 An expert with many years of experience in dealing with anxiety issues can provide valuable insight.
 They are better positioned than online articles that suggest you move on or do something else.
 Despite how easy they sound, you know they aren’t always achievable.

 In order to view every experience as an opportunity, you will also have to switch your situational objectives to much simpler goals.
 For example, you can keep your focus contained to becoming a better person, making the world a better place, learning from every experience, and increasing your levels of spiritual consciousness.
 One of the most liberating things that you can do for yourself is cultivate the belief that failure and rejection are nothing more then opportunities to learn.
 Keeping all of this in mind, let’s look at four distinctive tools that can help you shift your perceptions in a positive way: